CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 You can either run the environment locally or on a managed cluster.
 Edit the `SERVICE` variable in the `.env` file to match how you want to run the image.

-- `image-only` does not specify any deployment options.
-  It is there if you only need to build the image and then deploy it however you want.

-  (**EPFL note:** _Use this option for deploying on the RunAI Kubernetes Cluster and refer to the `./EPFL_runai_setup/README.md` for more details._)
 - `local-cpu` specifies a deployment with Docker Compose on your machine with no hardware acceleration.
   Use this option to run the container on a machine with Docker Compose.
 E.g. on your ssh server, WSL machine.
 - `local-gpu` same as above with GPU support.

   (**EPFL note:** _Use this option for deploying on HaaS machines._)
+- `image-only` does not specify any deployment options.
+  It is there if you only need to build the image and then deploy it in a custom way.
+  For example to a managed cluster (Kubernetes, etc).

+  (**EPFL note:** _Use this option for deploying on the RunAI Kubernetes Cluster)

 For local deployments follow the instructions below.

-For managed cluster deployments, EPFL RunAI cluster users can refer to the `./EPFL_runai_setup/README.md` for more details.
+For managed cluster deployments, EPFL RunAI cluster users should refer to the `./EPFL_runai_setup/README.md`.
 Other users can get inspiration from it too, otherwise we leave it to you to deploy on your managed cluster.

 **Prerequisites**